lhelwerd/rechu/README.md

 reading digitized receipts for detailed product purchases.
 Currently, the receipts and some product metadata have to be written first in YAML files.

-The module is written for Python 3.9+.
+The module is written for Python 3.9+ and supported database backends are SQLite and PostgreSQL.
 It is currently in alpha phase and is meant to be developed with more features for reporting, external data and so on.
 Detailed information on changes for each version is found in the [changelog](CHANGELOG.md) file.

 ## Installation